 OpenVPN can use a range of encryption ciphers, including the robust AES algorithm with 256-bit encryption, which offers excellent security levels.
 This is considerably more secure than other popular protocols using the same length for the encryption key.
 It has fewer implementation vulnerabilities that open up the encryption algorithm to being broken using flaws in the code rather than relying on a brute-force attack on the key itself.
 One benefit of using a protocol with a robust encryption algorithm is the protection offered for sensitive personal or financial information.

 As OpenVPN uses the SSL/TLS channel over TCP 443 port, traffic is indistinguishable from regular Hypertext Transfer Protocol Secure (HTTPS) traffic.
 It cannot be identified by Internet Service Providers (ISP) or firewalls looking to block VPN traffic.
 Unlike SSTP, it is not practical to examine the traffic in transit and identify any header information that will give away that it is not HTTPS traffic.
 This makes this protocol ideal for circumventing ISPs and firewalls that block VPN traffic.
 Also, unlike SSTP, OpenVPN can be configured to use other ports if necessary to bypass any blocks encountered.
-This additional flexibility makes this protocol ideal for users seeking to avoid comprehensive internet controls and aggressive monitoring.
+This additional flexibility makes this protocol ideal for users seeking to avoid comprehensive internet controls and aggressive monitoring, particularly where ISP’s have blocked VPN use for commercially motivated reasons.

 Disadvantages and Vulnerabilities